hungovercoders-blog/datagriff/docs/_posts/2024-02-24-okr-agile-cycles/2024-02-24-okr-agile-cycles.md

 ### Zero Tolerance

-**Purpose:**: Identifying critical errors, alerts and vulnerabilities that may cause the team not to meet their objective zero
+**Goal:** Identify critical errors, alerts and vulnerabilities that may cause the team not to meet their objective zero.

-**Duration:**: Maximum of 1 hour.
+**Duration:** Maximum of 1 hour.
 If you can finish sooner then do so.
 If it is taking longer you likely need to revisit your objective zero or set an objective to improve the problems arising here.

-**Frequency:**: Weekly.
+**Frequency:** Weekly.

 **Agenda:**